 Cheek pouch abscesses are commonly seen in pet hamsters.
 These are localized infections that cause pus to build up in the cheek pouch and can spread to the rest of the body quite quickly.

-Cheek pouch tumors are another commonly seen problem in pet hamsters.
+Cheek pouch tumors are another common problem in pet hamsters.
 Tumors are typically cancerous and usually only affect one of the pouches.
 They can infiltrate the entire cheek pouch tissue which stretches all the way back to their shoulders.

-They are typically firm and have a different feel than a pouch filled with food.
-These tumors (usually squamous cell carcinomas) give your hamster a poor prognosis and are difficult if not impossible to completely remove while still allowing your hamster to eat normally.
+Pouch tumors are typically firm and have a different feel than a pouch filled with food.
+These tumors (usually squamous cell carcinomas) give your hamster a poor prognosis and are difficult, if not impossible, to completely remove while still allowing your hamster to eat normally.

-Cheek pouch eversion is very rare but does occur.
+Cheek pouch eversion is very rare but it does occur.
 Eversion is when the cheek pouch flips out of the mouth.
 You will see a pink bulge in the corner of the mouth, and your hamster may have difficulty eating.

-Cheek pouch impactions are another uncommon problem but are occasionally seen nonetheless.
+Cheek pouch impactions are another rare problem but it is seen on occasion nonetheless.
 Sometimes large pieces of food and bedding are shoved into your little hamster's cheek pouch, and your hamster can't get them out.
-If an impaction isn't cleaned out, it will get infected or abscessed when the food or food particles start rotting in the pouch.
+If an impaction isn't cleaned out, it can get infected or abscessed when the food or food particles start rotting in the pouch.